-• Network
+Network

 - Chat Displays a dialog allowing you chat with other aircraft in the multi-player environment. - Chat Menu Displays a menu of chat messages which you can transmit to other aircraft in the multi-player environment.
 Some menus contain sub-menus of options.
-Note that this is also available by pressing /. - Pilot List Displays a list of the other multi-player pilots within range, along with their distance, heading and altitude. - MPCarrier Selection Displays a list of the available MPCarriers. - Debug The debug menu contains various options outside the scope of this guide. - Help - Help Opens the help system in a browser window. - Joystick Information Displays information about any joystick in use, including axis and button assignments. - Basic Keys Lists the basic keys for the controlling the simulator. - Common Aircraft Keys Lists the basic keys for controlling the aircraft. - Aircraft Help Displays information specific to the aircraft. - Toggle Glide Slope Tunnel Displays a virtual tunnel to guide you down to the runway on a normal approach path.
-Useful if you are having difficulties setting up your approach for landing.
+Note that this is also available by pressing /. - Pilot List Displays a list of the other multi-player pilots within range, along with their distance, heading and altitude. - MPCarrier Selection Displays a list of the available MPCarriers. - Debug The debug menu contains various options outside the scope of this guide.